Phil Putnam: Early life

-College and Music Career Beginnings
+College and music career beginnings

 In September 1997, Putnam began his undergraduate studies in Music at Simpson University in Redding, CA. During his first year he taught himself to play piano, having discovered a natural talent for the instrument.
 By the Spring of 1999 he was experimenting with writing original songs, and felt pulled towards performing and recording as a singer-songwriter.

 In Summer 2000, Putnam attempted to record an album of cover songs in Sacramento, CA with Producer/Engineer Josh Pelser.
 The project was a failure, and Putnam ceased work on it in August.
 Immediately following the cancellation of this project, he wrote six original songs in seven days, which he has cited as the beginning of his songwriting career.
 Though he had no plans to record again at the time, this changed when he reconnected with Pelser during Christmas break and Pelser offered to work with him again in the Summer of 2001.
 Putnam agreed to return to the studio, this time with original songs rather than covers and recorded his debut album Healer, released on October 3, 2001.

 Following the release of Healer, Putnam graduated from Simpson and spent 4 months studying contemporary music performance, recording, songwriting, and music business at the Contemporary Music Center on Martha's Vineyard (CMC).
 While at the CMC he wrote, recorded, and produced his second album, Long Story Short [EP] with Producer/Engineer Joe McGill.
 Long Story Short [EP] released on December 31, 2001.